-The Application and Acceptance Processing fees are non-refundable.
+The Application and Acceptance Processing fees are nonrefundable.
 Once a matriculated student has enrolled in their first course, the Annual Student fee is non-refundable.
 The COP payment for the trimester is non-refundable once the trimester has begun unless a student withdraws from the program before the end of the add/drop period for that trimester.
 After the add/drop period, any fees associated with a course are non-refundable.
+Life experience credit fees are non-refundable.
 If any refunds are due to a student, they will be paid immediately.